-- 1. Entering High School: A student first entering the ninth (9) grade of a four-year high school or the tenth (10) grade of a three-year high school establishes residency at that school and shall be eligible for all interscholastic competition. - 2.
-Transfer as a Result of a Move of Parents: A student who transfers from one school's attendance area to another's with a bona fide change of residence of the parents, legal guardians (or other persons with whom the student has resided for a period of time to be determined by the Association) shall be eligible for interscholastic competition at the new school as soon as properly certified.
+1. Transfer as a Result of a Move of Parents: A student who transfers from one school's attendance area to another's with a bona fide change of residence of the parents, legal guardians (or other persons with whom the student has resided for a period of time to be determined by the Association) shall be eligible for interscholastic competition at the new school as soon as properly certified.